 Some academic regulations afford you the opportunity to request certain actions be taken.
 In these instances the university provides structured policies and procedures by which requests can be submitted, reviewed, and decisions rendered.

 The university has defined Academic Regulations to guide students, faculty, and advisors.
 Refer to these regulations often.
 Here we address some of regulations we regularly receive questions about, but this does not address every academic regulation.

 When in doubt, refer to the Academic Regulations to determine if there are existing rules to help guide you.

 Learn about the OSU grading system, GPA calculation process, and academic standing rules.

 In addition to college and major requirements the university has defined university level requirements that must be met in order for a bacclaureate degree to be awarded.

 There are policies and procedures for all registration procedures.
 Refer to the Registration Regulations section of this site for more information.

 Learn more about the rules governing Finals Week by reading Academic Regulation 16.

 Any student that wishes to pursue an exam for credit or waiver should familiarize themselves with the rules.
 Academic Regulation 23 provides the rules for Special Examination for Credit, while Academic Regulation 24 addresses the Special Examination for Waiver requirements.
-To request an exam for credit or waiver they must carefully read and follow all instructions to complete the Exam Petition form.
+To request an exam for credit or waiver they must carefully read and follow all instructions to complete the Petition Examination for Credit/Waiver form.
 The completed petition is returned to the Office of the Registrar.

 Students who are considering repeating a course for any reason should consult Academic Regulation 20 to learn how their academic record will be effected.
 You may also view our Repeated Courses video, which includes examples of how repeat rules are applied in certain common situations.